 The pooled probabilities of the highest setting of care calculated using evidence from the unvaccinated population in the trials (values reported in Table E4) equated to 93.6% of the cohort treated with an outpatient visit only, 1.5% of the cohort treated with an emergency department visit, and 4.9% of the cohort treated with an inpatient hospitalization.
 The pooled probability of hospitalization was then adjusted using real-world COVID-19 case data.
-For the percent of the total COVID-19 cases that occurred among vaccinated individuals (29%),79 the probability of hospitalization based on the pooled evidence across the usual care arms was multiplied by the effectiveness of the vaccine in reducing hospitalizations (RR of 0.04).80 No adjustments were made to the pooled probability of hospitalization for the cases that occurred among unvaccinated individuals.
-After making adjustments for the vaccinated population, the hospitalization probability of hospitalization was varied using the lower bound from the trial that reported the lowest probability of hospitalization (after adjustments for the vaccinated population) to an upper bound from the trial that reported the highest probability of hospitalization (after adjustments for the vaccinated population) to an upper bound from the trial that reported the highest probability of hospitalization (after adjustments for the vaccinated population).
+For the percent of the total COVID-19 cases that occurred among vaccinated individuals (29%), 73 the probability of hospitalization based on the pooled evidence across the usual care arms was multiplied by the effectiveness of the vaccine in reducing hospitalizations (RR of 0.04).
+No adjustments were made to the pooled probability of hospitalization for the cases that occurred among unvaccinated individuals.
+After adjusting for the vaccinated population, the hospitalization probability among the comparator arm equated to 3.6%.
+In the one-way sensitivity analysis, the probability of hospitalization was varied using the lower bound from the trial that reported the lowest probability of hospitalization (after adjustments for the vaccinated population) to an upper bound from the trial that reported the highest probability of hospitalization (after adjustments for the vaccinated population).